Dasharo/docs/docs/unified/novacustom/firmware-update.md

         !!! note

-            Capsule updates are only available when Intel ME is HAP-Disabled and the AC adapter is connected to the laptop
+            Capsule updates are only available when Intel ME is HAP-Disabled (on unfused platforms) and the AC adapter is connected to the laptop.

             See [this Knowledge Base article](../../dasharo-menu-docs/dasharo-system-features.md#intel-management-engine-options)
             for information about disabling the ME, or [Issue #1302](https://github.com/Dasharo/dasharo-issues/issues/1302)